tedee-com/tedee-lock-ble-api-doc/docs/source/index.rst

    notifications/operations/index
    notifications/battery/index

-This site contains a documentation for Tedee Lock BLE API.
+This site contains documentation for Tedee Lock BLE API.
-It aims to help users to intergrate custom solutions with Tedee Lock BLE API.
+It aims to help users to integrate custom solutions with Tedee Lock BLE API.

 About Tedee
 -----------

-**Tedee** is smart home system which allows you control access to your home directly from phone.
+**Tedee** is a smart home system that allows you to control access to your home directly from your phone.
 Please visit our site for more details https://tedee.com.

 Useful links
 ------------